 The Test of Academic Proficiency (formerly the Basic Skills Test) is a state-wide requirement for Admission to Teacher Education.
 It is strongly recommended that candidates take measures to prepare for the test in order to maximize their potential for success.
-Given the high stakes nature of this test and other required certification tests, we urge you to be prepared.
+Given the high stakes nature of this test and other required licensure tests, we urge you to be prepared.
 Sitting repeatedly for a test will also require paying to take the tests multiple times, which will be costly.

 Effective January 2010, there is a limit on the number of times that an individual can take the Test of Academic Proficiency.
 No individual will be allowed to take the Test of Academic Proficiency more than five times.
 For this reason, individuals not passing the test should not repeat the test without taking measures to remediate their areas of weakness.

 Effective September 2010, the State of Illinois increased the minimum passing scores required on the Test of Academic Proficiency.
 In order to pass the Test of Academic Proficiency individuals must achieve passing scores on the three multiple choice sub-tests (Reading Comprehension, Language Arts and Mathematics) and achieve a passing score on the Writing sub-test (Writing Sample).
 The minimum passing scores for the three multiple choice sections require individuals to get approximately 80% of the items correct for each given sub-test.
 Currently, less than 50% of individuals taking the test state-wide are passing on their first attempt.
 For this reason all individuals planning to take the test are strongly encouraged to follow the study plan below.